 This is evident from the achievements of Fujitsu and the Institute of Medical Science at the University of Tokyo, who have used AI-powered language processing technology to create a knowledge database of 860,000 medical papers.
 This technology reduces the time needed to create genetic mutation treatment plans by more than 50 percent, cutting the amount of examination work from 6,000 hours to about 3,000.

 Fujitsu is a Japanese information technology (IT) company that formed in 1935, and its IT services business is number one in market share in Japan and in the top tier worldwide.
 The company’s purpose is to make the world more sustainable by building trust in society through innovation, and it does this by connecting people, technology, and ideas to create a more sustainable world where anyone can advance their dreams.
 Fujitsu is capitalizing on various key technologies to achieve a more sustainable world, including computing technology, network technology, artificial intelligenceThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.